What are Benzodiazepines?

 Common Uses: anxiety, insomnia (short-term use), seizures, sedation.

 Ativan is a medication for anxiety disorders, depression, and panic attacks.
 However, it is only for short-term use.
-Due to its highly addictive property, Ativan should only be used under the supervision of a doctor.
+Due to its highly addictive properties, Ativan should only be used under the supervision of a doctor.

 Most severe side effects associated with Ativan use occur with high doses or when the drug is mixed with alcohol.